|This room actually is a tiny model with amazing intricate |

 Ohlmann is passing along his passion and expertise to a team of miniature artists who work in the museum workshop.
 His team also includes artists who repair and restore film artifacts.

-For more information about Lyon's Musée Miniature & Cinema, visit the website here.
+For more information about Lyon's Musée Miniature and Cinema, visit the website here.

 Next up: My sister and I spend some quality time with marionettes as our weekend in Lyon continues.